31 Aug Grief, Isolation, and Stress: Mental Health and the COVID-19 Pandemic

 - Schwartz Rounds — A structured forum for discussing social and emotional aspects of work will likely reduce psychological harm.

 The pandemic has caused many clinicians to move to a virtual therapy model.
 Teletherapy complies with stay-at-home orders and physical distancing guidelines.
-Virtual sessions help therapists stay connected with isolated clients, and they help alleviate client anxiety related to the virus spread.
+Virtual sessions help therapists stay connected with isolated clients, and they help alleviate client anxiety related to the virus’s spread.
 Video check-ins also provide an affordable care option for those who may be facing economic distress due to a job loss, furlough, or reduced hourly work.

 To help get you started, HIPAA-compliant video conferencing tools are a must for any clinician offering teletherapy services.
-A behavioral health specific Electronic Health Record should include secure video options and be integrated with the client chart.
+A behavioral health-specific Electronic Health Record should include secure video options and be integrated with the client chart.
 You’ll also need a stable internet connection and a distraction-free environment.
 Make sure your space is private and secure, especially when working from home.
 Turn off all notifications during your sessions, and stay focused on the client.

 Many official bodies released information to support mental health.
+Here are just a sampling of our favorites:

 - United Nations: COVID-19 and the Need for Action on Mental Health